CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/kim_computing_resources.rst.txt

     alias acme='ssh $USER@acme.chem.colostate.edu'

 To gain access to ACME, contact an admin to make an account.
-The current admins are Yeonjoon, Collin, Sabari, and Guilian (March 2023).
+The current admins are Yeonjoon, Collin, Sabari from the Kim lab and Abhijeet from the Paton lab (June 2023).

 Local Resources
 ---------------